isabellehennessy/Final-Exam-Fast-Food-Calories-Interpretation/README.md

 into the "Low" calorie class.

-The goal of this is to create a meaningful dashboard that analyzes the relationships and identify the best predictive model for calorie estimation.
+The goal of this is to create a meaningful dashboard that analyzes the relationships and identifies the best predictive model for calorie estimation.

 ## Data Sources
 All data used in this project comes from fastfoodnutrition.com and the dataset